gitipedras/redlauncher/README.md

-# RedLauncher - A minecraft launcher
+# RedServer - A minecraft launcher
-Note: Client is not supported, DM me on discord if you know how to get the client running: calcium8992
+Want to run a paper server?

 ### Running
 To run redlauncher, you need ruby installed.
 You can install it by: